 Are you looking at becoming a qualified Mortgage Advisor but unsure on how to obtain your qualifications?
 In this blog, we are going to cover the 2 main routes to obtain your mortgage qualification – The London Institute of Banking & Finance and The Chartered Insurance Institute.

 The London Institute of Banking & Finance

-The London Institute of Banking & Finance enables you to gain the CeMAP qualification which is an industry benchmark qualification for becoming an authorised Mortgage Adviser.
-You can complete the course to become a qualified Mortgage Adviser in as little as six months.
+The London Institute of Banking & Finance enables you to gain the CeMAP qualification which is an industry benchmark qualification for becoming an authorised Mortgage Advisor.
+You can complete the course to become a qualified Mortgage Advisor in as little as six months.

 The qualification has three modules which provide you with an extensive knowledge of UK regulated mortgage policy and practice, and how to apply this when providing mortgage advice.
 The modules can be completed one at a time.